nephio-project/nephio/krm-functions/nfdeploy-fn/README.md

-# upf-deploy-fn
+# nf-deploy-fn

 ## Overview

-The upf-deploy-fn is a KRM function leveraging the `cond sdk` using the `workload.nephio.org/v1alpha1.NFDeployment` as `for` KRM resource.
+The nf-deploy-fn is a KRM function leveraging the `cond sdk` using the `workload.nephio.org/v1alpha1.NFDeployment` as `for` KRM resource.

 The upf deployment function has 3 `watch` resources:
 - `req.nephio.org/v1alpha1.Interface`